-Appearance of the words “Je suIS IS” on TV Screens left viewers stunned while they were watching the BBC News Channel on Thursday April 9th 2015.
+The appearance of the words “Je suIS IS” on TV Screens left viewers stunned while they were watching the BBC News Channel on Thursday, April 9th, 2015.

 This happened during live transmission when a feature on BBC Channel was being broadcast and the red and white logo of the channel suddenly got replaced with the word “CYBRERCALIPHATE.”

-The incident occurred right after 8.07PM and left the producers upload the next programme.
+The incident occurred right after 8.07PM and left the producers to upload the next programme.

 Watch this video very carefully and see how the BBC’s live transmission was taken over by ISIS?

 The same day the hack of TV5Monde television network also happened.

 The BBC stated that this attack was different from the French channel’s hack because it was an “Operational Error” that led to the confusion and transmission interruption.

 According to a spokesperson of BBC: “This was an operational error in which a graphics being used in BBC reports about the French cyber-attack was broadcast briefly by mistake during another item.”